mjiid/PyCourrier/README.md

-# MailSender
+# PyCourrier

-PyCourier is a Python package that simplifies composing and sending emails using SMTP.
+PyCourrier is a Python package that simplifies composing and sending emails using SMTP.
 This package allows you to connect to an SMTP server, set up email content (including plain text, HTML, and attachments), specify recipients, and send emails seamlessly.

 ## Features